 Conservative Reserving: While actual losses are unknown at the time of issuing an insurance policy, HIIG relies on its loss data over long historical periods to better manage and forecast the underlying risk inherent in each policy in order to estimate the reserves for loss and loss adjustment expenses.
-During 2016, HIIG established an in house actuarial department utilizing internal actuarial staff.
-As a result, it is expected that HIIG will be able to recognize trends in the business earlier and adjust underwriting standards as deemed necessary.
+During 2016, HIIG established an in-house actuarial department utilizing internal actuarial staff.
+As a result, HIIG is better able to recognize trends in the business earlier and adjust underwriting standards as deemed necessary.
 HIIG also utilizes an independent actuarial firm to review its estimate of reserves for loss and loss adjustment expenses.